 The defendant's motion for summary judgment was based on a declaration from the defendant's expert witness, a non-treating physician.
 Id.
 The declaration stated that he reviewed the relevant medical records and, based on their contents, the defendant's conduct was appropriate and within the standard of care to accomplish the bilateral tubal ligation procedure.
 Id. at 739-40.

 The Court of Appeal reversed the judgment because the expert improperly attested to facts about which he had no personal knowledge.
 And while the defendant could have sought to have the medical records admitted as business records, there was no attempt to do so.
 Id. at 742.
 "Therefore [the expert's] declaration of alleged facts had no evidentiary foundation.
 An expert's opinion based on assumptions of fact without evidentiary support has no evidentiary value."
 Id. at 743.

 Accident and Investigative Reports: Determining the admissibility of accident reports requires certain threshold questions.
 For example, determining who (or what entity) prepared the report is important because that determines whether the report might also be admissible under the "public records" exception.

-The elements of the public records exception closely resemble those of the the business records exception.
+The elements of the public records exception closely resemble those of the business records exception.
 The public records rule is as follows: